pqvst/cafeandcowork/data/taiwan/my-beverages.md

   - books.jpg
 ---

 Amazing cafe for getting work done.
 Calm atmosphere, quiet music.
-Power outlets are everywhere. surprisingly confortable wood chairs.
+Power outlets are everywhere. surprisingly comfortable wood chairs.
 Second floor is really bright, surrounded by windows with some comfy sofas.
 There is a big table.
 Cozy and vast selection of coffee and tea.
 Friendly owner.